Lafontaine History, Family Crest & Coats of Arms

 - Jean LaFontaine, who arrived in Louisiana in 1719

-- Joseph Lafontaine, who came to Louisiana in 1755
+- Joseph Lafontaine, who settled in Louisiana in 1755

-lafontaine Settlers in the United States in the 19th Century
+Lafontaine Settlers in United States in the 19th Century

 - F. L. Lafontaine, aged 22, who settled in Mississippi in 1820